Inference for Large-Scale Linear Systems with Known Coefficients: Simulations with a Mixed Logit Model

 We first consider the designs in which $p-2 \geq d$ so that $F_{\epsilon}(-1 \vert 1)$ is (nearly) point identified.
 In this case, one might alternatively consider estimating probability weights $x_0$ satisfying the moment restrictions in \eqref{eq:conditional-moment} by constrained GMM, and then conducting inference on $F_{\epsilon}(-1\vert 1)$ using a bootstrapped Wald test.
 For example, this is the approach that appears to have been taken by \cite{nevo2016usage} in the related setting discussed in Example \ref{ex:dyn}.
 However, the non-negativity constraints on $x_0$ imply that the bootstrap will generally not be consistent in this case \citep{fang2018inference}.

-We demonstrate this point in Figure \ref{fig:size} with plots of the actual and nominal level for both our procedure (FSST) and for the bootstrapped Wald test based on constrained GMM.
-The latter exhibits significant size distortions.
-For example the GMM test with nominal level $5\%$ rejects nearly 10\% of the time when $d = 16, p = 18$ and $n = $ 1,000, and a nominal level $\%10$ test rejects 15\% of the time when $d = 4, p = 18$, and $n = $ 4,000.
+We demonstrate this point in Figure \ref{fig:size} with plots of the actual and nominal level for both our (FSST) and for the bootstrapped Wald test based on constrained GMM.
+The latter exhibits large size distortions.
+For example the GMM test with nominal level $5\%$ rejects in over 15\% of draws $d = 16, p = 18$ and $n = $ 2,000, and a nominal level $10\%$ test rejects in over 25\% of draws when $d = 4, p = 18$, and $n = $ 4,000.
 Re-centering the GMM criterion before conducting this test \citep[e.g.][]{hallhorowitz1996e} leads to even greater over-rejection.
-In contrast, FSST has nearly equal nominal and actual levels when using either $\lambda_{n}^{\rm b}$ or the rule-of-thumb (RoT) choice, $\lambda_{n}^{\rm r}$.
+In contrast, FSST has nearly equal nominal and actual levels across the examined designs.

-In Table \ref{tab:size}, we report empirical rejection rates for our procedure using all of the designs, including the partially identified ones.
-Our approach has null rejection probabilities approximately no greater than the nominal level across all different data generating processes and sample sizes, even with $d$ as high as 1600.
-Figure \ref{fig:power-lambda} illustrates the impact that $\lambda_{n}$ has on the power of the test.
-Both $\lambda_{n}^{\rm b}$ and $\lambda_{n}^{\rm r}$ provide considerable power gains over the conservative choice of $\lambda_{n} = 0$.
-Figure \ref{fig:power-samplesize} shows how power increases for the choice $\lambda_{n} = \lambda_{n}^{\rm b}$ as the sample size increases from 2000 to 4000.